We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Laryngitis occurs when the larynx, or voice box, becomes inflamed or irritated.
 In most cases, the condition is short lived and easily manageable using home remedies.

-If sore throat pain or laryngitis do not go away within 2 weeks using these remedies, it is best to see a doctor, as acute laryngitis usually resolves within this time.
+If sore throat pain or laryngitis do not go away within

 A doctor can help determine if further diagnostic testing or prescription medication is necessary.